 - To stop sharing data with an app, simply go to your Medica.com account, find the data sharing page under My Account, and uncheck the permission sharing box.
 Once you save your changes, you're no longer sharing your health data.
 The change is immediate.

 - You may also be able to stop data sharing via the third party app – each app will have a different method to stop sharing data.

 If Medica has already shared data based on your authorization, your request to stop sharing will not work for data already shared.

 The U.S. Department of Health and Human Services' Office for Civil Rights (OCR) enforces the HIPAA Privacy, Security, and Breach Notification Rules.
 Medica Health Plans is subject to HIPAA as are most healthcare providers, such as hospitals, doctors, clinics, and dentists.
 You can find more information about your rights under HIPAA and who is obligated to comply with HIPAA for individuals.
 To learn more about filing a complaint with OCR related to HIPAA requirements, visit U.S. Department of Health & Human Services website.

 Apps and Privacy Enforcement

 An app generally will not be subject to HIPAA.
 An app that publishes a privacy notice is required to comply with the terms of its notice, but generally is not subject to other privacy laws.
 The Federal Trade Commission Act protects against deceptive acts (such as an app that discloses personal data in violation of its privacy notice).
 An app that violates the terms of its privacy notice is subject to the jurisdiction of the Federal Trade Commission (FTC).
 The FTC provides information about mobile app privacy and security for consumers.
 If you believe an app inappropriately used, disclosed, or sold your information, you should contact the FTC.
-You may file a complaint with the FTC using the FTC complaint assistant.
+You may file a complaint with the FTC using the FTC complaint webpage.